 LG's new premium 8K TV sounds almost too good to be true.
-The LG Signature Z9 8K OLED TV is the most advanced model offered by the company, which recently invited a handful of reviewers to its Silicon Valley lab to spend a day testing and evaluating the massive TV.
+The LG Z9 88-inch 8K OLED TV is the most advanced model offered by the company, which recently invited a handful of reviewers to its Silicon Valley lab to spend a day testing and evaluating the massive TV.

 This enormous display is the largest LG has ever offered consumers, and the set's 8K resolution marks it as an early member of the newest generation of cutting-edge TVs.
 This comes combined with LG's fantastic design sensibility and excellent smart-TV ecosystem, all wrapped in a premium design befitting a $30,000 product.

 Editor's Note: The LG Signature Z9 OLED has since been replaced by the newer LG Signature ZX OLED, which is identical in many respects to the 2019 Z9 model detailed here, but offers a newer video processor.
 The price is the same, but some specifics of this review may not align perfectly with the newer model.

 LG Signature Z9 88-inch 8K OLED TV (OLED88Z9) specs

 |Screen size||88 inches|